 • 1/3 cup chicken broth

-• 1/3 cup freshly & finely grated Parmesan cheese, Note 4, plus more for serving
+• 1/3 cup freshly finely grated Parmesan cheese see note 4, plus more for serving

 Instructions

 • Add the hot drained pasta to the sauce and toss to coat.
 If it thickens too much, add a splash of reserved pasta water.
 After a minute, add baby spinach and toss until wilted.
 Taste and adjust seasonings with 1/4 to 1/2 teaspoon each of salt and pepper.
-Optionally, add about 1 tablespoon of red wine vinegar for acidity.
+Optionally, add red wine vinegar for acidity.

 • Serve immediately!
 If desired, garnish plates with additional Parmesan cheese.